Wade3/hello-world/README.md

   * project management
   * training and instructional design&mdash;I have experience across the spectrum of higher education IT.
 I really do.

 I bring an unfailingly positive attitude to the collaborative workplace.
+I really do.

  ![This marks the return of the system tray...plus!](tray-plus.png "System Tray")